Worldwide Guide to Women in Leadership

 2006 Associate Clerk of the Privy Council for Senior Personnel

 Assitant Secretary to the Cabinet 1992-97 and Deputy Clerk of the Privy Council and Counsel 1997-2000.
-And President of the Public Service Human Resources Management Agency of Canada from 2006. (b.
+And President of the Public Service Human Resources Management Agency of Canada 2006-08 and Senior Advisor to the Privy Council Office from 2008. (b.
 1957-).

 2004-06 Government Whip in the House of Commons